nyorain/rvg/README.md

 ## Building

-The library uses meson as build system (and uses a few of my other libraries as dependencies to stay modular).
+The library uses meson as build system.
+It uses a few of my other libraries as dependencies to stay modular.
 You need a solid C++17 compiler (currently not tested with msvc), gcc >= 7 is tested.